Quick Answer

 Borosilicate Glass Chemically Inert Silicone Sleeve Dishwasher-Safe 22 oz

-Verdict: Lab-grade borosilicate glass wrapped in a protective silicone sleeve — zero taste transfer and the purest drink-contact surface there is, ideal for water and homemade sparkling at a desk.
+Verdict: Lab-grade borosilicate glass wrapped in a protective silicone sleeve — zero taste transfer and the purest drink-contact surface there is, ideal for carrying filtered water.

-The best glass option for home and desk use.
-Made from borosilicate glass — the same material used in laboratory glassware — which is thermally stable, chemically inert, and completely free of BPA, BPS, and any polymer contact with your drink.
-It imparts no taste or odor, the gold standard for flavor purity.
-The protective silicone sleeve adds grip and guards against shattering from minor drops.
-The cap contains a small polypropylene component — the only plastic in the system, at the exterior closure rather than the drink-contact surface.
-Dishwasher-safe, and unbeatable as a pure, refillable everyday glass.
+The simplest way to keep filtered water with you all day, so the plastic-free water you made at home doesn't get replaced by a plastic bottle the moment you leave.
+It’s made from borosilicate glass — the same material used in laboratory glassware — which is thermally stable, chemically inert, and completely free of BPA, BPS, and any polymer contact with your drink.
+It imparts no taste, so water tastes like water, not plastic.
+The protective silicone sleeve adds grip and guards against shattering.
+The cap contains a small polypropylene component — the only plastic in the system, at the exterior closure rather than the drink surface.
+Dishwasher-safe.

-Keep filtered water or homemade sparkling at your desk in glass instead of a plastic bottle — no plastic taste, no shedding, and it cleans up in the dishwasher.
+Carry the filtered water you made at home instead of buying a plastic bottle out — no plastic contact, no shedding, and it cleans up in the dishwasher.

 Why it's safe: Borosilicate glass is completely inert — it never leaches, never sheds microplastics, and imparts no taste.
 The only plastic is a small cap component at the exterior closure, not the drink surface.